Paohkin/NP-Trend/README.md

 -   **Backend**: A serverless API built with Python and **FastAPI**, deployed on **AWS Lambda** via Mangum.
 It queries the DynamoDB table to serve data to the frontend.
 -   **Frontend**: A Single-Page Application (SPA) built with **React** and **TypeScript**, using **Recharts** for interactive data visualization.
--   **Search**: **Algolia** is used to provide a fast and responsive search experience for novels and authors.

 ---

 ## Data Collection Strategy

 The data collection strategy is designed to provide a stable and comprehensive view of trends on the platform.
+This project collects two main types of data.

-### Data Source & Scope
+### 1. Novel Ranking Data

 -   **Source**: Novelpia real-time view count ranking (7-day, all types).
 -   **Scope**: Top **500** novels (300 until 2025.07.20).
 -   **Frequency**: Daily at 9:00 PM (KST).

+### 2. Contest Ranking Data (e.g., 2025 Contest)

+-   **Source**: Novelpia '우주최강 공모전' entries list.
+-   **Scope**: All novels participating in the contest.
+-   **Frequency**: Daily at 2:00 PM (KST).

 ### Rationale for '7-Day' Ranking